Is Illegal Street Racing a Problem in Oregon?

 Perhaps more sadly, they endanger those around them.
 That includes not only those riding with them, but innocent drivers and bystanders who happen to be nearby.
 Oregon police departments report that, in some instances, hundreds or even thousands of spectators appear for illegal street racing events and demonstrations.

 If You Have Been Injured, Call a Lawyer

-Unfortunately, Oregon drivers are not immune to street racing dangers.
+Unfortunately, Oregon street racing is enough of a problem for drivers to be concerned.
 If you or a loved one has been injured as a result of the negligent or intentional acts of another, you have important legal rights, including the right to recover damages for your personal injuries.